dazzag24/tailscale-aws/README.md

 ### Step 2.1 - SSH Config File

-The configuration steps require you to log into the console of each node and authenticate to the Tailscale service.
-This will create a config file which is needed before you can start the service.
 Read the SSH Config File Suggestion section below for a suggestion on how to configure your SSH using a config file.
 You can accomplish the ssh steps in a number of different ways but the remainder of this section assumes you've set up your config file as suggested.
 If you can't connect try running ssh with the `-v` flag to identify the connection problem.

+Using config file example: `ssh -F ssh.config ts-nat-public`

-### Step 2.2 - Configure the NAT Server
+### Step 2.2 - Configure the NAT

-Locate the public IP of the NAT server either in the EC2 console or by looking at the Outputs tab of the CloudFormation stack and update the HostName line in the ts-nat-public block of your config file.
-SSH into the NAT instance (Using config file example: `ssh -F sshconfig ts-nat-public`) and run the following commands.

-From the NAT server console run the `sudo tailscale-login` command
-  * In any browser, open the URL printed to the console
-  * Upon successful authentication you will see the Tailscale client exit.
-Note that it has written a configuration file to `/var/lib/tailscale/relay` conf.

-Start the service using the command `sudo systemctl start tailscale-relay`
-  * Check service status with `sudo systemctl status tailscale-relay`
+If the cloudformation deployment is successfuly you will see the EC2 nodes appear and you should also see 2 new nodes appear in your Tailscale admin page https://login.tailscale.com/admin/machines.

-From the Tailscale web console click the Enable Subnet Routes option for the NAT server
+* From the Tailscale web console click the Enable Subnet Routes option for the NAT server
-* After succesfully authenticating and starting the service on the NAT server you'll see an entry for the node in the [Tailscale Admin Console](https://login2.tailscale.io/admin) in the Machines section.

 * The routes to both the public and private subnets have been configured as described in the [documentation](https://tailscale.com/kb/1019/install-subnets) but an additional step of Enabling Subnet Routes from the admin console must be completed before connectivity to nodes in the private subnet can be established.
-* After enabling subnet routes the NAT server node should now have both a green checkmark and a blue network icon.

-Once you've authorized the service to enable subnet routes restart the tailscale-relay service in the console of the NAT server
-* Start the service using the command `sudo systemctl start tailscale-relay`

-### Step 2.3 - Configure the second node in the private subnet

-Locate the private IP of the second server either in the EC2 console or by looking at the Outputs tab of the CloudFormation stack adn update the Hostname line in the ts-node-private block of your config file.
-This block has an additional ProxyJump command which allows us to get to the console of an instance with no public IP by jumping through the NAT/Bastion instance.

-SSH into the NAT instance (Using config file example: `ssh -F sshconfig ts-node-private`) and run the following commands.

-Commands to run from the second instance console
-* `sudo tailscale-login`
-* Start the service using the command `sudo systemctl start tailscale-relay`
-  * Check service status with `sudo systemctl status tailscale-relay`

 ## Step 3: Tests